TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Daily, weekly, and monthly passes are a dime a dozen at coworking spaces in Bali.
 Not so at Biliq Seminyak, which charges by the minute instead.

-bali coworking spaces - biliq
+coworking spaces bali - Biliq Seminyak

-Image credit:
+Image credit: @biliqbali via Instagram

 It’s a nifty system for those who just need a few minutes to fire an email but don’t want to waste an hour at a coworking space.
 It keeps you productive too, so you know every minute you’ve wasted scrolling through social media is costing you money.

-bali coworking spaces - biliq seminyak dipping pool
+coworking spaces bali - Biliq Seminyak pool

 No need to fake your Zoom call background when it’s this pretty.

-Image credit: @biliqbali
+Image credit: @biliqbali via Instagram

 It’ll prove difficult to dilly-dally anyway when the space has been designed to be conducive.
 There are outdoor and indoor seats, soundproof phone booths for calls, meeting rooms, and private offices for you to get your work done.
 There’s even a dipping pool with tables attached so at least half your body stays in vacation mode.

-bali coworking spaces - biliq sunset
+coworking spaces bali - Biliq Sunset

 Biliq Sunset is ideal for those who want a no-frills coworking space to do their work.

-Image credit: @biliqbali
+Image credit: @biliqbali via Instagram

 If the semi-vacay vibes are too much of a distraction, Biliq does have a second location along Sunset Road in Kuta.
 Flexi desks are situated in an actual office space, and the dedicated desks have a privacy partition so you won’t be bothered by the other digital nomads around you.

-From IDR500/min, ~S$0.04 or IDR150,000/day, ~S$13.10
+Flexi time: From IDR500/min, ~S$0.04 or IDR150,000/day, ~S$12.70

 Rates for Sunset outlet:

-Address: Sunset Road 819, Bali Ruko Sunset Indah II No. 10, Kuta 80361, Bali, Indonesia
+Sunset Road 819, Bali Ruko Sunset Indah II No.10, Kuta, Badung Regency, Bali, Indonesia

-2. Tropical Nomad – Open 24/7
+2. Tropical Nomad

 In case you weren’t aware, Bali runs on the GMT+8 timezone, which is the same as Singapore’s.
-That’s all fine and dandy if your colleagues run on the same nine-to-five schedule.
+That’s all fine and dandy if your colleagues run on the same 9-5 schedule.
 But for those who need to answer to honchos spread across Europe and USA, you’ll need a place that’s open past 6pm.
 Enter Tropical Nomad, which is open 24/7.

-Image credit:
+Image credit: @tropicalnomadcanggu via Instagram

 Keeping you fuelled as you burn the midnight oil is a cafe that serves homemade coffees, as well as free fruit-infused water.
 There are even showers with towels provided should you need to freshen up in the middle of a 12-hour shift.